 From working to improve the recyclability of our packaging to ensuring the sustainability of all our herbs, we are constantly working toward making decisions founded in reciprocity with nature.

-We are excited to work in close partnership with Banyan Farm.
-Our collective vision is to incorporate the herbs we harvest into our products as we grow deeper connections to the land and our local communities.
+We are excited to continue collaborating and visioning alongside Banyan Farm.
+Our collective intention is to grow healthy, nutrient-rich herbs to incorporate into our products as we grow deeper connections to the land and our local communities.

 What Banyan Farm Grows

-Banyan Farm is replete with herbs and vegetables, including ashwagandha, tulsi, bhringaraj, chamomile, skullcap, bhumyamalaki, shankhapushpi, echinacea, marshmallow, hemp, rosemary, lavender, bacopa, and brahmi/gotu kola, plus a variety of seasonal vegetables, and the farm has old apple trees that provide some of the best apples in the valley.
+Banyan Farm is replete with herbs and vegetables, including ashwagandha, tulsi, bhringaraj, chamomile, skullcap, bhumyamalaki, shankhapushpi, echinacea, marshmallow, hemp, rosemary, lavender, bacopa, and brahmi/gotu kola, plus a variety of seasonal vegetables.
+The farm also has a thriving educational herb garden and old apple trees that provide some of the best apples in the valley.

 Banyan Farm’s herbs are used in our products at Banyan Botanicals, as well as in herbal products prepared on the farm.
 These herbal preparations and assorted vegetables are available at local Grower’s Markets in Southern Oregon.